 If the company is foreign, the legal representative must be appointed through the extension of a Power of Attorney granted by the company owner, in order to represent them in one or more businesses.
 The Bolivian consulate of the owner’s country of origin and the Ministry of Foreign Affairs in Bolivia must legalize this Power of Attorney.

-In order to be appointed as a legal representative in Bolivia, individuals must:
+In order to be appointed as a legal representative, individuals must:

 • be of legal age (18 years or older)